Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 >Automated Remedation

 >[!CAUTION]
->None.
+No Impact.
 Users and administrators will need to learn to work with UAC prompts and adjust their work habits to use least privilege operations.

 ```
 OMA-URI